jacebrowning/minilog/README.md

     log.init()
 ```

-It will produce the exact same standard library `logging` records behind the scenes.
+It will produce the exact same standard library `logging` records behind the scenes with automatic formatting for non-strings.

 ## Installation